kukukikits/JavaNotes/docs/并发/concurrency in pratice.md

 ### 11.4.2 Reducing Lock Granularity
 The other way to reduce the fraction of time that a lock is held (and therefore the likelihood that it will be contended) is to have threads ask for it less often.
 This can be accomplished by lock splitting and lock striping, which involve using separate locks to guard multiple independent state variables previously guarded by a single lock.
 These techniques reduce the granularity at which locking occurs, potentially allowing greater scalability but using more locks also increases the risk of deadlock.

-🍖If a lock guards more than one idenpendent state variable, you may be able to improve scalability by splitting it into multiple locks that each guard different variables.
+🍖If a lock guards more than one independent state variable, you may be able to improve scalability by splitting it into multiple locks that each guard different variables.
 This results in each lock being requested less often.
 **Listing 11.7 ServerStatus Refactored to Use Split Locks**
 ```java
 @ThreadSafe